opabravo/opabravo.github.io/Proving Grounds - Play/2. PG Play - Intermediate/_posts/2024-01-01-PG Play - Election1.md

 ---
 render_with_liquid: false
-title: PG Play  Election1
+title: PG Play - Election1
 date: 2024-01-01 11:58:28 +1400
 tags: [pg-play, nmap, linux, feroxbuster, enum, phpmyadmin, mysql, sqli2rce, file-write, webshell, php, pwnkit, oscp-like-2023, discover-secrets, cve-2021-3156]
 ---

+In this lab, you will exploit a web application to discover SSH credentials and escalate privileges by leveraging a vulnerable SUID binary to gain root access.
+This exercise simulates a real-world scenario involving directory enumeration, SSH exploitation, and privilege escalation using an available exploit.

-# Learnt / Summary
+# Learnt

 - Stick to the basic, search for public exploits first if any banner/version info found
 - When `phpmyadmin` is accessible, try all default creds